JkutkutArchive/Sh_Morse-Code-Converter/README.md

         Output
         . . . .   .   . - . .   . - . .   - - -       . - -   - - -   . - .   . - . .   - . .
+- If the input is not valid, a message is returned saying it.